Lighting design: During pre-production

 After the tech process, the performance may (or may not, depending on time constraints) go into dress rehearsal without a ticketed audience or previews with a ticketed audience.
 During this time, if the cueing is finished, the LD will sit in the audience and take notes on what works and what needs changing.
 At this point, the stage manager will begin to take over the work of calling cues for the light board op to follow.
 Generally, the LD will stay on the headset, and may still have a monitor connected to the light board in case of problems, or will be in the control booth with the board operator when a monitor is not available.
-Often, changes will take place during notes call, but if serious problems occur the performance may be halted and the issue will be resolved then.
+Changes will often occur during notes call, but if serious problems occur, the performance may be halted and the issue will be resolved.

 Once the show is open to the public, the lighting designer will often stay and watch several performances of the show, making notes each night and making desired changes the next day during notes call.
 If the show is still in previews, then the LD will make changes, but once the production officially opens, normally, the lighting designer will not make further changes.

 Changes should not be made after the lighting design is finished, and never without the LD's approval.
 There may be times when changes are necessary after the production has officially opened.
 Reasons for changes after opening night include: casting changes; significant changes in blocking; addition, deletion or rearrangement of scenes; or the tech and/or preview period (if there was a preview period) was too short to accommodate as thorough a cueing as was needed (this is particularly common in dance productions).
 If significant changes need to be made, the LD will come in and make them, however, if only smaller changes are needed, the LD may opt to send the ALD.
 If a show runs for a particularly long time then the LD may come in periodically to check the focus of each lighting instrument and if they are retaining their color (some gel, especially saturated gel, loses its richness and can fade or 'burn out' over time).
 The LD may also sit in on a performance to make sure that the cues are still being called at the right place and time.
 The goal is often to finish by the opening of the show, but what is most important is that the LD and the directors believe that the design is finished to each's satisfaction.
 If that happens to be by opening night, then after opening no changes are normally made to that particular production run at that venue.
-The general maintenance of the lighting rig then becomes the responsibility of the Master Electrician.
+The general maintenance of the lighting rig then becomes the responsibility of the master electrician.